 Spurs conceded another penalty against Leicester but VAR did rule out James Maddison’s goal for offside.

 While Son Heung-min had a goal disallowed for offside against Liverpool, VAR also ruled out Mo Salah’s goal for handball in the same game.

 Jesse Lingard’s winning goal for West Ham against Spurs was initially ruled out for offside before VAR ruled that he was onside.

 But they had a stroke of luck, holding onto their 1-0 lead over Fulham after a Josh Maja goal was chalked off due to a handball from Mario Lemina in the build-up.

 🏴 Spurs striker Harry Kane defended the decision to award Tottenham Hotspur a penalty during the 2-1 Premier League win over Brighton:

 — Last Word On Spurs🎙 (@LastWordOnSpurs) November 4, 2020

-Wolves were left disappointed when Romain Saiss’ goal against Leeds was disallowed for offside but VAR worked in their favour against Crystal Palace.
+Wolves were left disappointed when Romain Saiss’ goal against Leeds was disallowed for offside but VAR came to their rescue against Crystal Palace

 Palace had a penalty cancelled for offside and VAR also sent off Luka Milivojevic for a challenge on Joao Moutinho.